Swanson-Hysell-Group/lab_protocols/Lab_Logistics/Common_Lab_Supplies.md

 *Rationale:*
 This lead screw lubricant is required to lubricate the threaded rails that position the tray on the magnetometer.

+#### Sodium silicate solution

+*Rationale:*
+This sodium silicate solution works as a non-magnetic glue for attaching broken paleomagnetic cores.

 #### Quartz Polished Discs for sample mounting and rockmag

 Item # 7500-01, Quartz Polished Discs 1" x 1/16"